carlaKC/lightning-notes/ldk-accountability.md

   - Inline: "just don't"?
   - Callback: do_chain_event will time out htlcs that are expiring

-Q: [KC] double check locking on forward_htlcs
-Q: [KC] could we pick the optimal_channel sooner?
--> If yes, maybe do this in forward_htlcs (pending above lock check)
-Q: [M] Where would be a good point to notify reputaiton manager of settle/fail
-Q: [M] restarts and replays

 - `send_htlc`: accepts an `accountable`, called by:
   - `queue_add_htlc`:
   - `free_holding_cell_htlcs`